legend-exp/legend-julia-tutorial/README.md

 * You may want to add the Julia "bin" directory to your `$PATH"`

-Please use Julia v1.5 or later to run this tutorial.
+We recommend using Julia v1.6 or later to run this tutorial.

 #### Optional: Installing Jupyter